 - Saying, “Yes, but . . .,” as if the listener has made up his mind.

 - Topping the speaker’s story with “That reminds me. . .” or “That’s nothing, let me tell you about. . .”

 - Asking too many questions about details.

 Listen beyond the words.
 Tone of voice, pace and pitch, body language are all clues to the speaker’s state.
-Pay attention to the none verbal cues.
+Pay attention to the nonverbal cues.

 Be open to new ideas.
-During the course of a conversation where new ideas are being discussed, it is easy to listen to argue.
+During a conversation where new ideas are being discussed, it is easy to listen to argue.
 Don’t be threatened.
 Listen to learn.